Ever look at dirty truck exhaust?

 Diabetics face increased risk at least in part because of their higher risk for cardiovascular disease.
 10

-People with lung cancer also appear to be at higher risk from particle pollution, according to the 2016 study of more than 350,000 patients in California.
+People with lung cancer also appear to be at higher risk from particle pollution, according to a 2016 study of more than 350,000 patients in California.
 Researchers looked at the exposure they experienced between 1988 and 2011 and found that where higher concentrations of particle pollution existed, people with lung cancer had poorer survival.11

 Particle pollution can be very dangerous to breathe.
 Breathing particle pollution may trigger illness, hospitalization and premature death, risks that are showing up in new studies that validate earlier research.